What is Cloudflare and Complete Cloudflare installation tutorial

 On the next page, enter the domain name of the WordPress site for which you want to use the Cloudflare feature, and click Add site.

 Then, you will be asked to select one of the plans.
-So you can choose the Free Plan to get started; This plan provides all the features needed by most WordPress sites.
+You can choose the Free Plan to get started; this plan provides all the features needed by most WordPress sites.

 2- Confirm DNS records